 If you take a closer look at the above abstract, the first sentence is used to announce the topic that the researcher is working on.
 It also summarizes what is known about the subject and further signals the target for the new study.

-In the 2nd, 3rd, 4th, and 5th sentences, the abstract demonstrates the methods that were designed to achieve the preset objective.
+In the 2 sentences, the abstract demonstrates the methods that were designed to achieve the preset objective.
 The last sentence brings out the implications for drug discovery, therapy, and disease modeling.

 For some students, the skills for writing a great abstract are elusive.
 In most cases, honing writing skills requires time.
 But this is not the only thing that prevents students from crafting great abstracts.